TARS

 Collected— the exact fields in each flush

-• Endpoint URLThe server being called
+• Endpoint URLThe MCP server being called

-• Latencyp50 and p95 across the window
+• p50 latencyMedian response time across the window

 Never collected— hard constraints, not policy